art-institute-of-chicago/artic.edu/docs/apiModels.md

 You specify that it has an augmented model.

-So to use it just call the method or attribute normally from an API model.
-If the API model doesn't have that method or attribute, IT WILL BYPASS the call to the augmented model to load it from the database automatically.
+Let's say you augmented an Exhibition model already.
+To load it's data just use the API exhibition object and call the method or attribute as you would normally do.
+If the API model doesn't have that method or attribute, IT WILL BYPASS the call to the augmented model and try to retrieve those automatically.

+## How to create an augmented model on Twill CMS.

+First, create the Eloquent model, controller, requests, etc. as you would normally do for a regular Twill entity.
+Ensure it contains the `datahub_id` field.

+Then inherit the controller from `BaseApiController` instead of `ModuleController`.

+Add `$hasAugmentedModel = true;`.

+Create two repositories, one for API requests, and another for Twill.
+Let's see Artists for example:

+`app/Repositories/Api/ArtistRepository.php` Will use the API model as the base, and will be the one used to generate listings, filtering, etc, given that we load everything from the API and we just augment using our CMS.

+`app/Repositories/ArtistRepository.php` Will contain Twill functionality to create/update augmented data as usual.

+Both should inherit from `App\Repositories\Api\BaseApiRepository`.

+Here you can see some Twill overloaded functions like search, or getById.
+These ones were modified to work with Twill seamlessly.

+Don't forget to add an `augment` route so when clicking in a listing, a new Eloquent entity is created behind scenes with the associated datahub_id.

+`Route::name('collection.artists.augment')->get('artists/augment/{datahub_id}', 'ArtistController@augment');`

-## Related elements coming from the API.
+## Related API elements.

-Exhibitions for example can be augmented on the CMS, and in there you can select related exhibitions to it.
+Exhibitions for example can be augmented on the CMS, and in there you could add related exhibitions to it.

-These related exhibitions are not necessarily augmented so the relationship should be directly linked to the API.
+These related exhibitions are not necessarily augmented entities.
+This means that the relationship should be directly linked to the API element, not with our database.

+To achieve this we should modify a little how we define our Twill Resource Browsers.

-To achieve this include the trait `HasApiRelations` and then define the relationship like the following:
+First, Include the trait `HasApiRelations` to the Eloquent side model and then define the relationship like this:

 ```php
 public function exhibitions()